-What is Physical Access Control?
+Physical Access Control

 Your access control systems are foundational to your organizational security.
 To any PACS, there are three key aspects.

 Once the system recognizes the individual trying to access it, their authenticity is assessed.
-Various methods can be used for authentication, such as – Facial Recognition, Biometrics, QR Code, Badges, Mobile Access, Single Sign On (SSO), and Security Assertion Markup Language (SAML).
+Various methods can be used for authentication, such as – Facial Recognition, Biometrics, QR codes, Badges, Mobile Access, Single Sign On (SSO), and Security Assertion Markup Language (SAML).
 Most organizations prefer to use more than one or a combination of these modes to accomplish authentication.
 This ensures better security.

 These three aspects of the PACS work together to provide a robust security infrastructure.
-They work as designed and in a way that no unauthorized person can gain access to the physical spaces under their purview.
+They work as designed and in a way that no unauthorized person can access the physical spaces under their purview.

 Bypassing a well-built security system is not easy.
-Identification is required for accounting (i.e. recording user behavior) and providing anything to authenticate, for example, easy access to the common room, generally, or to the server room in more specific cases.
+Identification is required for accounting (i.e., recording user behavior) and providing anything to authenticate, for example, easy access to the common room, generally, or to the server room in more specific cases.